ngam/ngc-ext-pangeo/README.md

     a.
 For TensorFlow, add jax and other libraries

     b.
-For PyTorch, add PyTorch-Lightning and other DGL
+For PyTorch, add PyTorch-Lightning and DGL among others

 3. Add universal geo-specific deps (from the root of the repo)